What a perineal suture is and why it is done

 - Clean gently, preferably with water, then pat dry instead of rubbing

-Everyday strategies that relieve many people
+Everyday strategies that help many people

 - Avoid straining on the toilet, as that puts strong pressure on the perineal area